DurandoAngiulo/facets-app/README.md

 ## 1-18-24

-- fixed onboarding and friendfacets bugs
+- fixed onboarding and friendfacets bugs (one bug still outstanding that is inprogress)
 - more details still in progress

+## 1-20-24

+- moredetails page added to user flow and occupation page is tweaked